Applications of probability

 This module introduces models to describe patterns of events that occur in time (such as earthquakes), and in space (for instance, the occurrence of a species of plant).
 Situations that occur only at discrete time points, including the ruin of a gambler, are studied.
 Probability models are developed for those situations, such as the spread of an epidemic, in which events may occur at any time.
 The module ends with other situations involving probability including genetics and changes in stock market prices.
 You are expected to be reasonably competent in calculus and algebra.

 What you will study

 This module in probability and its applications emphasises probability modelling and developing the properties of the models.
 A considerable amount of mathematics is sometimes required for this development, but we do not always give formal proofs, particularly if the proof does not illuminate the probabilistic ideas.

-The module consists of six books.
+The module consists of five books.